wbreiler/PiAnsible/README.md

 ### Prerequisites

 - Ansible installed on your local machine.
-- Access to a Raspberry Pi running Raspberry Pi OS Lite.
+- Access to a computer or computers running Debian.
-- SSH access to the Raspberry Pi.
+- SSH access to the computer(s).

 Note: This playbook has only been tested on a Raspberry Pi 4 B running Raspberry Pi OS Lite 64-bit.
 It should work on other distros and architectures, however if there are any issues create an issue and I will look into it when I have the time.